 Her mother pulled her into a hug.
 “You said you’ve ‘got something.’
 What is it you’ve ‘got’?”

 “You’re reading a book … on birds?”
-Melody knew she couldn’t talk about the aecxis, not without freaking her mother completely out.
+Melody knew she couldn’t talk about the aecxis, not without freaking her completely out.

-Her mom kissed her cheek.
+Momma kissed her cheek.
 “Yeah … I went out to get some groceries and found myself at the bookstore instead.
 I was thinking I could learn about seagulls.
 I’ve never heard of any gulls that would attack without provocation—or had talons.
 Or black markings of a sword through a flaming ring.
 The doctor last night got me to thinking about it.
 It kept me up all night, I think.”
 She grinned wistfully.

 Melody pulled back.
 “Momma … I’ve got … I’ve got a ton of homework ...”